Halley station: Rapid ice movement monitored under UK polar base

 What is more, these calvings - and there was another smaller one in June - have prompted new areas of stress in the ice shelf.

 Prof Luckman said: "The Brunt has lost contact with this pinning point, known as the McDonald Ice Rumples, and, as a consequence, it has speeded up and is thinning.
-And you can actually now see cracks starting to open up at the grounding line [the zone where ice coming off the continent becomes buoyant], to the west and south of Halley."
+And you can actually now see cracks starting to open up at the grounding line (the zone where ice coming off the continent becomes buoyant), to the west and south of Halley."

-"How this will play out is anyone's guess."
-Prof Luckman added.
+"How this will play out is anyone's guess," Prof Luckman added.

 The most recent data from Sentinel-1a indicates the shelf's acceleration at the grounding line has faltered in recent days but continues to move at high speed, so rifts in the ice are probably still opening.